 Orange Glaze (Optional Extra)

 - In a large mixing bowl, beat the eggs and sugar until the mixture is light, fluffy and doubled in size.
-This will take 3 to 5 minutes using an electric hand mixer or stand mixer.150 grams caster sugar, 2 large eggs
+This will take 3 to 5 minutes using an electric hand mixer or stand mixer.150 grams white sugar,2 large eggs

 - With the mixer running on the lowest setting, pour in the melted butter, vanilla, orange juice and milk.
-Mix until well combined.75 grams butter, 50 mL orange juice, 60 mL milk, 2 teaspoons vanilla
+Mix until well combined.75 grams butter,50 mL orange juice,60 mL milk,2 teaspoons vanilla extract

 - Either whisk together the flour, baking powder and salt and add to the wet ingredients or sift the ingredients over the wet ingredients.
 Toss in the zest of one of the oranges.
-Mix until combined.220 grams flour, 2½ teaspoons baking powder, ¼ teaspoon salt
+Mix until combined.220 grams plain flour,2½ teaspoons baking powder,¼ teaspoon salt

 - Pour or spoon the cake batter into the prepared loaf tin.
 Bake for 35 to 45 minutes or just until a cake tester or toothpick comes out mostly clean.
 Be careful to not overbake the cake.

 - In the last 5 to 10 minutes of baking, place the orange juice and sugar into a heat-proof bowl and zap in the microwave in 15-second increments, stirring in between until the sugar is dissolved.
 When the cake is finished, slowly spoon the drizzle over the cake while the cake is warm, allowing it to soak in.
-Let the cake cool completely before serving.50 grams caster sugar, 100 mL orange juice
+Let the cake cool completely before serving.50 grams white sugar,100 mL orange juice

 Orange Glaze (Optional Extra)